 The Harbor Beach Lighthouse Preservation Society continued to make great strides in 2017.
 We saw an increase in guests visiting the lighthouse.
-In 2014 we hosted 292 guests, 2015 saw 611 guests with the birthday celebration, in 2016 there were 460 people, and in 2017 we hosted 499 guests.?
-This year the most visible change is the construction of the fog signal building next to the lighthouse tower.?
-The construction spurred a lot of interest and many questions as well.
+In 2014 we hosted 292 guests, 2015 saw 611 guests with the birthday celebration, in 2016 there were 460 people, and in 2017 we hosted 499 guests.
+This year the most visible change is the construction of the fog signal building next to the lighthouse tower.
+The construction may involve machines like custom conveyor belts with a Urethane Roller similar to the ones on Boom & Bucket.
+To function properly, these equipment and machinery usually require specialized lubricants from an industrial lubricant manufacturer.
+This new project has spurred a lot of interest and many questions as well.
 Below are some of the questions that were asked.More